strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Behavior**:
   - Editing a shared item (e.g., changing a team's name) modifies the original "source of truth" item, and the changes are instantly reflected in all other places where it is used.
   - **Local Overrides**: For linked Badge Collections, the `applications` (e.g., "Team Members", "Events") can be modified locally without affecting the original, allowing teams to customize how they use a shared resource.
-  - **Unlinking & Copying**: When a user "deletes" a linked shared item (like a Team), the system does not delete the original.
-Instead, it performs two actions:
+  - **Unlinking & Copying**: When a user clicks "delete" on a *linked* item (like a Team or Calendar), it is simply unlinked from their view, and the original item is unaffected.
+This is a low-risk action.
-    1.  **Creates an independent copy** of the team with the original name and configuration.
-The ownership of this new copy is assigned to the current user's context.
-Its member list is empty.
-    2.  **Removes the linked team's ID** from the user's `linkedTeamIds` array, effectively "unlinking" it from their view.
-  - **Smart Deletion**: Deleting an item follows contextual rules:
-    - Deleting a *shared-to-you* or *internally linked* instance only removes that specific link/instance.
-This is a low-risk action confirmed via a `Compact Action Dialog`.
-    - Deleting the *original, shared* item will trigger a high-risk `AlertDialog` to prevent accidental removal of a widely-used resource.
-    - Deleting an *original, un-shared* item is a low-risk action confirmed via a `Compact Action Dialog`.
+  - **Smart Deletion**: Deleting an item *owned* by the user is confirmed via a `Compact Action Dialog`.
+This is a low-risk action as it only affects the user's own data.
 - **Application**: This is the required pattern for sharing **Teams**, **Calendars**, and **Badge Collections**.

 ---